Alvy Carragher

 About me

 Born in 1989, I'm an Irish poet who lives, works and writes in Dublin.
 I grew up in Ireland along the River Shannon in both Galway and Tipperary.
 I've since lived for stints in Louisiana, South Korea, and Canada.
-My third full collection of poetry 'What Remains the Same' (2024) is published by The Gallery Press with support from the Irish Arts Council.
+My third full collection of poetry 'What Remains the Same' (2024) is published by The Gallery Press.
 I've also published a children's novel.
+My work has been supported by the Irish Arts Council's Literature Bursary Award (2022 & 2024).

 Poetry Videos